Elopement vs Wedding: What are the Pros and Cons?

 If the expense of a wedding is the main motivator, you might want to reconsider.
 Perhaps rather look into smaller wedding options, or save up for your full ceremony.
 Don’t have an elopement only because you can’t afford the big wedding now, you will most likely end up regretting it later.
 Make sure you do it for the right reasons.

 If you want your big day to be only about the two of you, and perhaps one or two guests, eloping is perfect.
 And having an elopement does not mean you can’t still have a celebration with friends and family at a later stage!

 Pros of Eloping

-- Can be cheaper than a full wedding (depending on where you go)
+- Can be more cost effective than a full large-scale wedding (depending on where you go)